hesamedn/hesamedn.github.io/_pages/about.md

 I’m an M.Sc. student of Physics from the Institute for Advanced Studies in Basic Sciences(IASBS).
 Currently I'm working on "Effect of substrate geometry on the 1 + 1 dimensional Kardar-Parisi-Zhang growth model".

-*I hold a Bachelor’s Degree in Physics from the [University of Mohaghegh Ardabili, Ardabil, Iran,](https://uma.ac.ir/index.php?slc_lang=en) where I was advised by Dr. [Zahra Ebadi](https://www.researchgate.net/profile/Zahra-Ebadi).
+* I hold a Bachelor’s Degree in Physics from the [University of Mohaghegh Ardabili, Ardabil, Iran,](https://uma.ac.ir/index.php?slc_lang=en) where I was advised by Dr. [Zahra Ebadi](https://www.researchgate.net/profile/Zahra-Ebadi).

 Currently
 ======
-Currently, we are working on the Finite Element Method based on the Moving Mesh using to discretize the 1+1 Dimensional KPZ model in the Strong Coupling Limit.
-We wish to obtain the power-law scaling exponents in the 1+1 Dimensional KPZ universality class.
-Our numerical simulations are performed with Python and c++.
+Currently, we are working on the Finite Element Method based on the Moving Mesh using to discretize the 1+1 Dimensional KPZ model in the Strong Coupling Limit Our numerical simulations are performed with Python and c++.

 Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
 You can also modify the theme to your heart's content without touching the content of your site.
 If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
 You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
 Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).